 We then rolled out EBC in Northern Nigeria (one of the hardest-hit in terms of childhood pneumonia deaths), and utilized popular actors to record PSAs about treatment and prevention.
 These PSAs were broadcast widely on traditional and social media.
 The campaign had a large reach, including 3 million Twitter reactions and 875,000 Facebook responses.
 More importantly, it fostered an environment for significant policy and behavior changes including a large uptick in visits to health clinics for pneumonia.
 This campaign played a role in precipitating national policy change to enable local dispensaries to provide Amoxicillin, making the treatment for pneumonia accessible even in the most remote areas of Nigeria.

-The Access Challenge leads the Advocacy and Communications Working Group for the Coalition.
-Our role is to develop and execute advocacy programs that facilitate global and national resource mobilization, leadership and momentum building in combating child pneumonia.
-We are also designing EBC brand communications to ensure partner support and reputation building that position EBC as the leader in this cross-sector initiative in ending preventable child pneumonia deaths.
+The Access Challenge previously led the Advocacy and Communications Working Group for the Coalition: developing and executing advocacy programs that facilitate global and national resource mobilization, leadership and momentum building in combating child pneumonia.
+We designed EBC brand communications to ensure partner support and reputation building that position EBC as the leader in this cross-sector initiative in ending preventable child pneumonia deaths.